qradiolink/qradiolink/README.md

 Known issues:
 - Digital reception sometimes stops working after switching modes.
 Workaround: select RX mode before starting RX.
-- FFT display has incorrect size (too small)
-Workaround: switch to waterfall and back
 - Segmentation fault when starting TX or RX modes.
 Check that that device settings are correct and you have clicked save in the configuration page.
 - In low light, the automatic adjustment of ISO in the video camera can cause very long times to capture a frame.